|(Sermon-prepping, in Starbucks)

 - Lift up Jesus, the one who changes hearts and minds, and from whom we Christians acquire our ethics.

 - Deepen your abiding life in Christ, as the first thing to do.
-All relevant, Spirit-led action comes from this ongoing attachment to Christ.
+All relevant, Spirit-led action comes from ongoing attachment to Christ.

 - When the Holy Spirit identifies a socio-cultural need and burdens you with it, labor in the Spirit to achieve transformation.
 For example, my church family helped begin a soup kitchen that provides a meal every day of the year, serving 75-150 a night.
 For example, my church family has been involved in serving and raising support for ministries that rescue women out of sex trafficking.
 For example, Linda and I have, over the decades, provided free counseling for needy marriages and families (this is ongoing, to the very moment I am typing these words).